-On an incredible journey that will take you through not one but three groups of Greek Islands, this luxury charter yacht tour will be a holiday you will never forget.
-Starting off in the Saronic Islands and then progressing to the Cyclades and the Dodecanese Islands, you will see some typically Greek sights including the famed white washed buildings as well as hundreds and thousands of olive trees.
-Meeting up with your chosen luxury charter yacht in the Greek capital of Athens, you have a world of adventures waiting for you so stock up on supplies and meet your crew for the next 8 days.
+On an incredible journey that will take you through not one, but three groups of Greek Islands, this luxury charter yacht tour will be a holiday you will never forget.
+Starting off in the Saronic Islands and then progressing to the Cyclades and the Dodecanese Islands, you will see some typical Greek sights including the famed whitewashed buildings as well as hundreds and thousands of olive trees.
+Meeting up with your chosen luxury charter yacht in the Greek capital of Athens, you have a world of adventures waiting for you, so stock up on supplies and meet your crew for the next 8 days.

 - Day 1

 Visit Athen's iconic marvel before cruising to pine-scented bliss